Academic Catalog

 Transfer of Credit

-For non-matriculated students, the program director will decide whether to accept transfer credit upon admission based on a review of the applicant's transcript(s).
-Only courses with a letter grade of B or better from an accredited MLIS program will be accepted, assuming the course(s) meets the program's criteria for relevancy and accreditation standards.
+Non-matriculated students may transfer a maximum of nine semester graduate credits or 20.25 quarter graduate credits from an accredited MLIS program.
+The program director will decide whether to accept transfer credit upon admission based on a review of the applicant's transcript(s).
+Only courses with a letter grade of B or better will be accepted, assuming the course(s) meets the program's criteria for relevancy and accreditation standards.
+The student must provide a course description and a syllabus comparable to a course in the university catalog.

 Conditions for Probation and Dismissal